QuEraComputing/bloqade-python/docs/home/advanced_usage.md

 ## Programming A Local Drive

 In the [Getting Started](getting_started.md) section, you might have noticed that we used `...uniform...` when defining the various drives applied to the atoms.
-This syntax refers to one of three ways of expressing the spatial modulation of the waveform.
-What do I mean by spatial modulation?
-In this case, you think of a drive having a temporal component, e.g., the waveform, and a spatial part, which we call spatial modulation.
+This syntax refers to one of three ways of expressing the __spatial modulation__ of the waveform.
+What do we mean by spatial modulation?
+In this case, you can think of a drive having a temporal component, e.g., the waveform, and a spatial part, which we call spatial modulation.
 The spatial modulation is a scale factor applied to the waveform when acting on a particular site.
-For example, if I have two atoms and I have a spatial modulation for site-`0` is `0.1` and for site-`1` is `0.2`, then the waveform will be scaled by `0.1` when acting on-site `0` and `0.2` when applied to site-`1`.
+For example, if we have two atoms and we have a spatial modulation for site-`0` which is `0.1` and for site-`1` which is `0.2`, then the waveform will be scaled by `0.1` when acting on-site-`0` and `0.2` when applied to site-`1`.

 Intuitively, `uniform` spatial modulation simply means that regardless of the atom, the waveform value is always the same.
 The other two options for defining spatial modulations are: `scale` and `location`.
 They have two distinct use cases:

 ## `scale` Method

-When calling the 'scale ' method, you can pass either a list of real values or a string.
+When calling the `scale` method, you can pass either a list of real values or a string.
 The list of values defines the scaling for every atom in the system, so the number of elements must equal the number of sites in your geometry.
 The string is a placeholder that allows you to define that mask as a list of values by passing them in through `assign`, `batch_assign`, or `args`.
 For `assign` and `batch_assign`, you can pass a list or a list of lists, respectively.
 On the other hand, `args`, the list of values, must be inserted into the `args` tuple when calling `run` or `run_async`, for example, let's take a two-atom program:

 ```python